BloomTechBackend/bd-team-project-miguelfr/project_documents/design_document_miguelfr.md

 # 5. Proposed Architecture Overview

-* This service will provide the functionalities to create, update and list all the projects.
+This service will provide the functionalities to create, update and list all the projects.  <br>

-* We will use the API Gateway and Lambda to create four endpoints (GetAllProjects, GetProject, UpdateProject, CreateProject).
+We will use the API Gateway and Lambda to create four endpoints (GetAllProjects, GetProject, UpdateProject, CreateProject). <br>

-* Projects and Teams will be stored in separated tables in DynamoDB.
+Projects and Teams will be stored in separated tables in DynamoDB.  <br>

-* We will provide a web interface to create, view, update and list of all projects.
+We will provide a web interface to create, view, update and list of all projects.

 # 6. API